-There appears to be a shift at least in Europe, away from ad-hoc regularization programmes - which run for a limited time or are ad hoc - toward other regularization modalities, increasingly recognizing the need to establish regularization mechanisms in law (OSCE-ODIHR, 2021).
+There appears to be a shift at least in Europe, away from regularization programmes which run for a limited time or are ad hoc, towards other regularization modalities or mechanisms established in law (OSCE-ODIHR, 2021).
 These are regular procedures which have become an integral part of the longer-term migration policy framework and allow regularization for migrants who "earn" it because of pre-defined conditions, such as a long-term residence, humanitarian considerations, non-deportability, health conditions, or family ties (Spencer and Triandafyllidou 2021, 95).
 Other mechanisms allow for regularization based on social integration, education or employment, such as in Belgium, France, Greece, Italy, Kazakhstan, Spain and Switzerland (OSCE-ODIHR, 2021).
 Research has correlated positive job creation outcomes with regularization programmes implemented in the absence of restrictive immigration enforcement (Chassamboulli and Peri 2015).